SchoolOfFreelancing/Freelancing-On-Linux/README.md

 [Session 90](https://docs.google.com/document/d/1-s46iGGrjwTVECCoF-6sgV8sobj_Ql1Aj5_h2VziSl0/edit?usp=sharing) |

 We recommend trainee to focus on learning rather than earning till trainee completed session 85.
 Earning request from any trainee will be fulfill at session 86.
 Session-1 to 6 related with account setup for linux freelancing.
 Session-7 to 85 are ubuntu linux based hands-on training 🚀

+Getting a 5-star feedback rating using any one marketplace and 100% training complete at Trello will marked this training completed by trainee.
+Mentor will help trainee for complete first job not all others jobs during this training.

 ## Copyright and License
 [School Of Freelancing](https://www.schooloffreelancing.com/)